zio/zio-dynamodb/README.md

 For examples on how to use the DynamoDBLocal in memory database please see the [integration tests](dynamodb/src/it/scala/zio/dynamodb/LiveSpec.scala) and [StudentZioDynamoDbExample](examples/src/main/scala/zio/dynamodb/examples/dynamodblocal/StudentZioDynamoDbExample.scala)

+Under the hood we use the excellent [zio-aws](https://github.com/zio/zio-aws) library for type-safe DynamoDB access.

 [ZIO DynamoDB Microsite](https://zio.github.io/zio-dynamodb/)

 # Contributing